|Follow Me On:

-You are receiving a complimentary subscription to YOU Magazine as a result of your ongoing business relationship with Paul Scheper.
+You are receiving a complimentary subscription to YOU Magazine as a result of your ongoing business relationship with Paul and Sarah Scheper.
 While beneficial to a wide audience, this information is also commercial in nature and it may contain advertising materials.

 INVITE A FRIEND to receive YOU Magazine.
 Please feel free to invite your friends and colleagues to subscribe.

 SUBSCRIBE to YOU Magazine.
 If you received this message from a friend, you can subscribe online.